Xixi WU 「吴茜茜」

 • generation

-Comprehensive Analysis of LLM4Graph Algorithms (ICML'2025)
+Benchmark of LLM4Graph Algorithms (ICML'2025)

 We introduce LLMNodeBed, a PyG-based testbed for LLM-based node classification algorithms.
 It integrates 14 datasets, supports 8 LLM-based and 8 classic methods, and covers 3 learning configurations.
 With LLMNodeBed, we train and evaluate over 2,700 models to analyze the effects of factors like LLM type and size, prompt, learning paradigm, and dataset homophily.
 Our study reveals 8 key insights, including (1) optimal settings for each algorithm category, and (2) scenarios where LLMs significantly outperform LMs.